Lumbar Herniated Disc - Symptoms

 numbness in one leg that can begin in the buttock or behind the knee and extend

 to the thigh, ankle, or foot.
+Weakness in certain

-Weakness in both legs and the loss of bladder and/or bowel
+Weakness in both legs and the loss of

-control, which are symptoms of a specific and severe type of nerve root
+control are symptoms of a specific and severe type of nerve root

 cauda equina syndrome.
 This is a rare but serious

-problem, and a person with these symptoms should see a doctor
+problem.
+A person with these symptoms should see a doctor